United Nations Support Mission in Libya: Leadership

 Stephanie Williams: In 2020, following Salamé's resignation, Stephanie Williams, a United States diplomat and deputy head of UNSMIL, took on the role of acting special representative to Libya and acting head of UNSMIL.
 Williams studied economics and government relations at the University of Maryland, and Arab studies at Georgetown University.
 Williams was the US deputy chief of mission in Bahrain from 2010 to 2013, deputy chief of mission in Jordan from 2013 to 2015 and Iraq from 2016 to 2017.
 Williams' mediation of the peace process included transforming the political track of negotiations into the Libyan Political Dialogue Forum (LPDF), scheduled to hold its first face-to-face meeting in Tunisia in early November 2020.
 On 15 December 2020, the United Nations Security Council approved Nickolay Mladenov as the new Special Representative to Libya, but Mladenov said that he was unable to take up the role due to "personal and family reasons."

 Ján Kubiš: On 18 January 2021, Slovak diplomat Ján Kubiš was appointed by António Guterres as the new head of UNSMIL.
 Kubiš was 69 years old when he assumed the leadership of UNSMIL.
 Kubiš is a graduate from Moscow State Institute of International Relations who has held several national and international diplomatic posts.
 He was head of the United Nations Assistance Mission for Iraq from 2015 to 2018.
 During 2019 and 2020, he was the UN special representative for Lebanon.
 Kubis announced that he was resigning from the position 10 months after he assumed his duties.
 One source indicated that Kubis resigned because he was reluctant to move from Geneva to Tripoli.
 Following Kubis' sudden resignation, Stephanie Williams assumed the functions of acting special adviser to the secretary general until August 2022.

 Abdoulaye Bathily: On 2 September 2022, Senegalese politician Abdoulaye Bathily was appointed by António Guterres as the new head of UNSMIL.
+He resigned from his position on 16 April 2024.

 Mr. Bathily held various ministerial positions in the Senegalese Government, notably as senior minister in the Office of the president in charge of African Affairs (2012–2013), minister for energy and hydraulics (2000–2001) and minister for the environment and the protection of nature (1993–1998).
 Elected to the National Assembly in 1998, he served as vice-speaker from 2001 to 2006.
 He was also elected as a member of the Economic Community of West African States Parliament (2002–2006).

+Stephanie Koury: New head of UNSMIL (2024-2025).
+She comes from United States of America.

+Hanna Tetteh: On 31 October 2025, the diplomatic and ghanaian poltician Hanna Tetteh was appointed as the new head of UNSMIL.